Build machine type

 Xcode version update policy

 Codemagic macOS build machines come with a range of Xcode versions and runtimes preinstalled.
-In general, we will always support 3 latest major Xcode versions:
+In general, we will always support the 3 latest major Xcode versions:

 - The latest major Xcode version and all of its minor versions